-As political pressure to crack down on illegal workers increases, the UK Visas and Immigration (UKVI) is sending out more compliance officers to conduct inspection on retail, restaurants, and e-commerce and other businesses with Tier 2 Sponsor Licences.
-Many of these inspections are unannounced, with a zero tolerance for non-compliance, any breach of Sponsor Licence duties and responsibilities can lead to devastating commercial consequences.
+As political pressure to crack down on illegal workers increases, the UK Visas and Immigration (UKVI) is sending out more compliance officers to conduct inspection on retail, restaurants and other businesses with Tier 2 Sponsor Licences.
+Many of these inspections are unannounced, with a zero tolerance for non-compliance, any breach of the Sponsor Licence duties and responsibilities can lead to devastating commercial consequences

 A Y & J Solicitors is committed to help Sponsor Licence holders preparing for immigration compliance before UKVI inspection visit.
 The repercussions of non-compliance are severe, this include the risk of having your Tier 2 Sponsor Licence being suspended, revoked or downgraded.